ddev/ddev/docs/content/users/configuration/config.md

 ## `bind_all_interfaces`

 When the network interfaces of a project should be exposed to the local network, you can specify `bind_all_interfaces: true` to do that.
-This is sometimes used to share projects on a local network, see [Sharing Your Project](../topics/sharing.md#exposing-a-host-port-and-providing-a-direct-url).
-This is an unusual application.
+This is an unusual application, sometimes used to [share projects on a local network](../topics/sharing.md#exposing-a-host-port-and-providing-a-direct-url).

 | Type | Default | Usage
 | -- | -- | --